shashidesilvas/shashidesilvas.github.io/news/index.markdown

 **Jul 2021** - Presented our work on Mitigation of GPS Spoofing Attacks on PMUs via Multi-Period Sparse Error Correction in PESGM-2021 conference (virtual event).

+**April 2021** - Scholarship to participate in CRA - Grad Cohort for women 2021 and presented a lightning talk on sparse attacks on power networks.

 **Feb 2021** - Presented our work on [Data Driven Sparse Error Correction for PMUMeasurements under GPS Spoofing Attacks](https://ieee-isgt.org/) in ISGT-2021 conference (virtual event).

 **Nov 2020** - Received NSF student travel grant for [IEEE SmartGridComm](https://sgc2020.ieee-smartgridcomm.org/) conference.
 Also served as a reviewer and a student volunteer in the conference.